Geodan/pg2b3dm/README.md

 To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.

-Tileset.json and b3dm tiles are created in the 'output/tiles' subdirectory.
+Tileset.json and b3dm tiles are by default created in the 'output/tiles' subdirectory (or specify directory with   -o, --output).

 ## History